 I love reading the Young Adult genre.
 Sure, it’s aimed at people younger than me but so many of them are written in such a way that people of all ages can enjoy them.
 They’re stories of characters who are just coming out from under the umbrella of their parents and learning not only who they are as a person but their place in the world.
 They struggle deeply, love fiercely and aren’t afraid to take a risk.
 Over and over, I find myself lost in their world, albeit the real one or a fantasy one of the author’s making.

-So, without further ado, here are my top twelve (because I couldn’t really stop at ten!) current favourite books/series/authors in the Young Adult genre.
+So, without further ado, here are my some of my current favourite books/series/authors in the Young Adult genre.
 Click on the covers for more details.

 The Gifting (series) – K E Ganshert

 “If science is right, then I am crazy.
 And crazy is dangerous.”

 I love this series.
 I know, I rave about it over and over.
 But it’s for a good reason, promise.
 They’re amazingly written, easy to read, totally captivating and are a really confronting reminder (hidden in a super sweet romance) of the unseen war daily going on around us and how powerful prayer really is.
 Okay, now I want to read them again…